 - Crabs are messy to eat.
 Dress casually, find an outdoor patio and roll up your sleeves and enjoy.

 Although blue crabs are distributed throughout the U.S. Atlantic and Gulf coasts, there is no place better to enjoy them than along the Chesapeake Bay.
 Prime destinations in Maryland include Baltimore, Annapolis, and the historic towns along the Maryland Eastern Shore.

 Annual Crab Festivals

-Tilghman Island Seafood Festival – June.
+- Tilghman Island Seafood Festival – June.
 Tilghman Island, Maryland.
-Highlights include local seafood, live music, crab races, crafts, Queen and Little Miss contests, artisans, firemen's parade.
+Highlights include local seafood, live music, crab races, crafts, Queen and Little Miss contests, artisans, and a firemen's parade.

 - Taste of Cambridge and Crab Cook-Off – July.
 Cambridge, Maryland.
 The Crab Cook-Off features local chefs preparing a variety of crab dishes.
 The street festival includes a professional crab-picking competition, live music, kids' activities, and contests.